Special police: Canada

-Croatia

-In Croatia, Special Police serve as special operations forces trained primarily for anti-terrorism operations.
-Unlike many western SWAT teams, Croatian Special Police officers are full-time, professional operators with no secondary duties.
-A total of four Special Police units exist in cities of Osijek, Rijeka, Split and Zagreb covering their respective regions.
-A fifth and most elite unit, ATJ Lučko is stationed in Zagreb and has jurisdiction over the entire country.

 Former Yugoslavia

 The Special Police were a branch of the Regular Police who were used for restoring peace and stability if it had been heavily disturbed, counter-terrorism, countering violent groups, and repressing riots (especially in prisons).
 The Special Police also provided security and public peace, investigated and prevented organized crime, terrorism and other violent groups; protected state and private property; and helped and assisted civilians and other emergency forces in cases of emergency, natural disasters, civil unrest and armed conflicts.

 Greece

 The term "Special (Police) Guards" (Ειδικοί φρουροί) describes a special class of police personnel, employed on a 5-year contract to supplement regular police officers.
 The idea for the creation of the category is attributed to Michalis Chrisochoidis and Chief Ioannis Georgakopoulos and was realised in 1999.
 Special Guards number 2,000 out of the 65,000-strong force.